saucelabs/sauce-docs/docs/testfairy/sdk/crash-handler-testing.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Want to try out TestFairy's world class crash handler?
-Use the TestFairy library to invoke a crash, in your app, and see the stacktrace in your app's session.
+TestFairy's crash handler is a robust feature that allows you to identify and analyze crashes occurring within your iOS mobile applications.
+By incorporating the TestFairy library, you can deliberately trigger controlled crashes in your app and gain insights into the stacktrace associated with each crash.

 :::note

-Available starting iOS SDK version 1.19.8
+This feature is available starting from iOS SDK version 1.19.8.
 :::

+## What You'll Need

+- A working iOS app project.
+- The TestFairy library integrated into your iOS app project.
+- Basic knowledge of iOS development using either Objective-C or Swift.

+## Testing the Crash Handler Example

+Here's an example of how you might implement the crash handler:

 <Tabs
 groupId="sdk"